-ACP and FSMB encourage doctors to 'pause before posting' and not 'friend' patients in policy paperApril 11th, 2013 in Other /
+ACP and FSMB encourage doctors to 'pause before posting' and not 'friend' patients in policy paperApril 11, 2013 in Medicine & Health / Other

 The creation and use of information online and the widespread use of the Internet offer exciting new opportunities for patient care, but also require physicians to consider how to best protect patient interests and apply principles of professionalism to online settings, the American College of Physicians (ACP) and the Federation of State Medical Boards (FSMB) said today in a newly released policy paper, "Online Medical Professionalism: Patient and Public Relationships."